forest-snow/CMSC828L/Problem Set 2/README.md

 * Any malicious pieces of code caused to be during grading will be considered accademic dishonesty

 * No mixing .py and jupyter for one dataset

+* No submitting writeup files with an unreasonably large amount of white space

+* Your writeup *must* be in the form of a .pdf

+* If you're only submitting 1 file, please do not zip it

+* Please do not submit the data after you split it etc., or a saved version of your model.
+  * Please do not have your code generate those locally by default when run either.